hatakkey/MAG-integrated/docs/fixed-sessions_verification.md

 ### 2.1.3 **call-trace output**

-The call-trace was enabled before the session is started ,below you can check the session call-trace debug output
+The call-trace was enabled before the session is started, below you can check the session call-trace debug output.

 ```bash
 491 2025/04/13 17:04:30.128 CEST minor: CALLTRACE #2003 Base CALL-TRACE